Changissnz/selfinterest/README.md

 privilege to be civilized.
-In his appearance and approach with foreign peoples, fostering their belief in God from his communication to them, of an intertwining of his interpretation of the Bible with his agenda from continental and national leaders, Catholic followers grow.
+In his appearance and approach with foreign peoples, fostering their belief in God from his communication to them, of an intertwining of his interpretation of the Bible with his agenda from continental and national leaders, Catholic followers grow in numbers.
 What tended to happen was business and politics likewise became a thing.
 Habits also became a thing.
 A converted Catholic in one non-European land had a fifty-fifty chance of also being a populist, by the default of no additional knowledge on the context.
 And a converted Catholic that is a populist could not entirely